cakeholeDC/capitol-bill/README.md

 <!-- 3.
 Make sure to create a good README.md with a short description, install instructions, a contributors guide and a link to the license for your code. -->

-Welcome to Capitol Hill App.
+Welcome to Capitol Bill App.

-Capitol Hill will allow you to search for contact information and other data on members of congress as well as recent bills that have been introduced and/or voted upon during the current session of Congress.
+Capitol Bill will allow you to search for contact information and other data on members of congress as well as recent bills that have been introduced and/or voted upon during the current session of Congress.
 The app utilizes data pulled from the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/#overview).

 The current version of the app is v 0.1.
 It does not pull live API data from ProPublica as a current feature.
 Data for October 2019 is saved and seeded locally.

 ### Installation

 Please clone the repository using (git@github.com:cakeholeDC/module-one-final-project-guidelines-dc-web-102819.git).

+To seed the file, open up your command line application, and enter `rake db:migrate`, then `rake db:seed`.

-This is a command line application.
+The Capitol Bill App runs as a command line application.
 You can open the app from the run.rb file located in the bin directory.

 ### Contributing